6 Flat Fee MLS Companies in Washington State

 How much does a flat fee MLS service cost in Washington State?

 The cost of a flat fee MLS service in Washington can vary widely, with options suitable for every budget.
-Entry-level packages might start at $100 or less, providing basic listing services on the MLS.
+Entry-level packages, which provide basic listing services on the MLS, might start at $100 or less.

 On the higher end, some packages can cost thousands of dollars but include additional features such as a comparative market analysis, more extensive marketing tools, and greater support throughout the selling process.